 Can I drive on F-Roads with a campervan?

 So now you’re probably thinking, “wait, so this means that campervans have 4-wheel drive”!
 Not so fast.
-Not all campervans come equipped with 4WD, so really it depends on the model of campervan that you rent.
+Not all campervans come equipped with 4WD, so really it depends on the model of the campervan that you rent.
 You can drive on Iceland’s F-Roads with a campervan if you opt for a VW California, a Mercedes Marco Polo, or another similar type of vehicle.
-If your campervan only has a 2WD, then unfortunately, you can’t travel on the backroads of Iceland’s Highlands.
+If your campervan only has a 2WD, then, unfortunately, you can’t travel on the backroads of Iceland’s Highlands.

 Campervan models with 4WD

 There are quite a few campervan models with 4WD.
 After all, car manufacturers know that adventurers taking a trip in a camper don’t necessarily want to stay on the beaten path.
-Let’s talk about two of the most popular 4-wheel drive campers: the Marco Polo and the California.
+Let’s talk about two of the most popular 4-wheel drive campers: the Marco Polo and California.

 The VW California

-These leisure vehicle feature not only spacious interiors but come with an expandable tent right on top.
+These leisure vehicles feature not only spacious interiors but come with an expandable tent right on top.
 You don’t have to worry about setting up your tent or driving tent spikes into the ground.
-The VW California's expandable roof and kitchen-on-wheels will make eating and sleep and easy part of the journey.
+The VW California's expandable roof and kitchen-on-wheels will make eating and sleep an easy part of the journey.
 You’ll enjoy driving with comfort and convenience and make all of your hippie road trip dreams come true with this ideal choice.

 The Mercedes Marco Polo

 Another 4x4 camper with an expandable roof tent, the Marco Polo will have you traveling in luxury and style.
 This vehicle actually sleeps up to four, with a foldout bed for two in the main cabin.
 You’ve also got a kitchen and dining area all within a compact space.
 You’ve also got tinted windows for maintaining your privacy.
 The well-equipped kitchen and modern interior will have you never wanting to return home.
-The Marco Polo makes and ideal rental vehicle for exploring Iceland via campervan.
+The Marco Polo makes an ideal rental vehicle for exploring Iceland via campervan.

 Can I Drive on F-Roads in Iceland With a Campervan?

 In a short answer, yes.
 You can absolutely drive on F-Roads in Iceland with a campervan.
-You just have to make sure that your rental is a model like the Mercedes Marco Polo or VW California that has 4-wheel drive built in.
+You just have to make sure that your rental is a model like the Mercedes Marco Polo or VW California that has a 4-wheel drive built in.
 Otherwise, you can’t take your campervan on Iceland’s mountain roads.
 You’ll need to rent an SUV or another similar vehicle.